rochoa85/dockECR/README.md

   -t LIST_TARGETS   File with the list of the PDB structures used as targets
  ```

 The script has two main modes.
 One is for running docking with any of the four programs mentioned in the `list_software.txt` file, and the second is for ranking with same list of docking programs.
-In the following sections we show how to use the main python script, and an additional bash script for ECR ranking.
+In the following sections we show how to use the main python script.
 The examples provided in the code were run using the SARS-CoV-2 main protease with PDB id 6y2e and 5re4.

 ### Docking example

-After preparing the "list of software" file, and the "list of ligands" file with the PDB structures located in the `ligands` folder, the command can be run as:
+After preparing the `list_software.txt` file, and the `list_ligands.txt` file with the PDB structures located in the `ligands` folder, the command can be run as *(examples of both files are included in the code)*:

 ```
 python OCONDOR.py -m docking -l list_ligands.txt -s list_software.txt -t list_targets.txt
 ```

 For docking, we require to prepare a configuration file with the box center coordinates and the box size dimensions.
 The following is an example of a box located on the active site of the MPro structure 6y2e provided in the `target` folder: